10+ Powerful Black History Month Speakers For Your 2024 Event

 With the UK’s Black History Month (BHM) fast approaching, now is the time to book a powerful speaker for your inclusion-themed event.
 With their emotive accounts of prejudice and knowledge of Black history, these speakers have a resounding impact on attendees.

-BHM is a vital event for businesses to recognise.
-In solidarity with their Black employees, educational events inform the wider workplace of pinnacle moments in Black history.
+With over 92,000 racist incidents recorded by the police in a single year, BHM is a vital event for businesses to recognise.
+In solidarity with their Black employees, educational events inform the wider workplace of pinnacle moments in Black history and the racism that continues to be prevalent within society.

-Black History Month takes place from the 1st – 31st October every year.
+Black History Month takes place from the 1st to the 31st of October every year.

 From raising money for charity to championing inclusion in the workplace, read our Guide to Celebrating Black History Month to find out more.